 Transaxillary Endoscopic Incision

 The transaxillary incision is a small 1-inch incision that is placed on the natural fold of the armpit in order to avoid scarring on the breast.
 This option enables plastic surgeons to place the implant above or below the muscle depending on your specified approach.
 Typically, patients that either want to breast feed or avoid any breast scarring find this option to the appealing.

 So, what’s the downside?
 This incision is a one-time option.
 If you wish to alter your breast size or simply replace your implants down the line, it will require an additional incision and subsequently additional scarring.
 Also, achieving breast symmetry is made a bit more difficult when inserting the implant from a much further distance.

 No one said choosing a breast augmentation incision would be easy, but Dr. Z is here to help you weigh out the pros and cons of each option.
 His expertise will enable you to make an educated decision that matches your aesthetic preferences, implant choice, and more.
-We’re so confident that Dr. Z can help you that we offer FREE consultations.
-Schedule your free consultation today in Orlando, FL.
+We’re so confident that Dr. Z can help you that we offer low-cost, no obligation consultations.
+Schedule your consultation today in Orlando, FL.